MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 To exit postgres=# enter: `\q` or use the shortcut key: Ctrl+D

-To see what user accounts have been created on your PostgreSQL installation, use from your WSL terminal: `psql -c "\du"` ...or just `\du` if you have the psql shell open.
+To see what user accounts have been created on your PostgreSQL installation, use from your WSL terminal: `psql --command="\du"` ...or just `\du` if you have the psql shell open.
 This command will display columns: Account User Name, List of Roles Attributes, and Member of role group(s).
 To exit back to the command line, enter: `q`.

 For more about working with PostgreSQL databases, see the [PostgreSQL docs](https://www.postgresql.org/docs/13/tutorial-createdb.html).